LC-Linkous/tinySA_python/README.md

 ## Library Usage

-This library is now avilable via PyPI, local install, or just using the class.
-We reccomend one of the library install options.
+This library is now available via PyPI, local install, or just using the class.
+We recommend one of the library install options.

+Several usage examples are provided in the [Example Implementations](#example-implementations) section, including working with the hardware and plotting results with matplotlib.

 ### PyPI Install